FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 The fields used in the reponse message are described in chapter 7.1 below.
 Schema for submessage [camt.052.001.08](schemas/camt.052.001.08.xsd).
 Examples of the [response message](examples/queries).

-The content of the response message is similar for all data providers regardless of whether they have implemented a data retrieval system or an interface to account register.
+The content of the response message is similar for all data suppliers regardless of whether they have implemented a data retrieval system or an interface to account register.
 Only the method for delivering the response message is different.

 ### 7.1 Content of submessage camt.052.001.08 <a name="7-1"></a>